HanWenfang/syncless/trunk/README.txt

      $ $PYTHON setup.py build
      $ sudo $PYTHON setup.py install

-   , where $PYTHON is your choice of Python: stackless2.6, python2.5, python2.6.
+   , where $PYTHON is your choice of Python above: stackless2.6, python2.5, python2.6.

    Please note that you don't have to run the `install' step to experiment